preslavmihaylov/booknotes/self-help/atomic-habits/README.md

 When chosen well, identity can be flexible rather than brittle.

 In summary, lack of self-awareness is poison.
 The antidote is reflection and review.

+# Conclusion
+A single atomic habit doesn't change a life.
+But stacking a thousand of them will.

+Focus on 1% improvements over a long period of time.

+It's a never-ending treadmill of improving yourself.
+Small habits don't add up, they compound.